 - Schedule: Regardless of the type of course, (free, full-time, self-paced) get the most out of it by making sure it fits into your existing schedule.

 - Community: The best courses have thriving communities of people just like you that are willing to share their knowledge and cheer you on.

 Because changing careers is a big decision, it’s wise to take a free coding class.
 These lessons, led by industry veterans and tech enthusiasts, give you an introduction to coding.
 With this knowledge, you can decide for yourself if you’d like to learn to code and enroll in a career-changing bootcamp.

-If you’re interested in coding and working in the tech industry, you can start learning to code for free here at Flatiron School.
+If you’re interested in coding and working in the tech industry, get started with the Free Software Engineer Prep here at Flatiron School.